Nafees10/qscript/spec/syntax.md

 * `DATA_TYPE1` is the data type for the first value.
 * `NAME1` is the name for the first value

-QScript does not allow functions as members of structs, only variables can be members.
+QScript does not _yet_ allow functions as members of structs, only variables can be members.

 An example usage of a struct would be:
 ```
 public struct Position{
-	int x, y;
+	var int x, y;
 }
 public Position getPosition(int x, int y){
 	Position pos;